You must have heard about ‘Frontend Development’ a lot in the programming world. So, what does this term mean?

 JavaScript Vs. ReactJs

-First, we will know about JavaScript, then learn about ReactJs, a library of JavaScript, and compare these two to know which one would be better to start with as a beginner.
+First, we will learn about JavaScript, then about ReactJs, a library of JavaScript, and compare these two to know which would be better for a beginner.

 JavaScript